cloudfoundry-incubator/kubo-deployment/docs/user-guide/routing/gcp/load-balancing.md

-# Configuring IaaS routing for Kubo
+# Configuring GCP IaaS routing for Kubo

 On platforms that support native load-balancers kubo can be configured to leverage the IaaS load balancers.
 Currently, only the GCP and AWS platforms are supported.